 Citations are a way of giving credit when material in your work came from another source.
 It also gives your readers the information necessary to find that source again-- an important roadmap to your research process.
 Whenever you use sources suc as books, journals, media, or websites in your research, you must give credit to the original creator by citing the source.

 Different subject disciplines call for citation information to be written in specific orders with varying capitalization and punctuation.
 There are therefore many different styles and format.
-In the ISS program, you will be expected to use MLA Style and APA Style.
+In the ISS program, you will be expected to use MLA Style in core courses.
+Thematic courses may expect you to use APA Style.
 This is the basic style for each.
 Use the menu on the left or click on each style below for a more comprehensive look.

 Joseph, Ralina L. Transcending Blackness: From the New Millenium Mulatta to the Exceptional Multiracial.
 Durham, M.C.: Duke UP, 2013.
 Web.